Project Execution Process

 Constrained budget with critical features that cannot be compromised.

-Engaging with Agile SCRUM Method
+Adopting the Agile SCRUM Method

-Continuous Iteration.
-Quicker Risk Mitigation
+Ongoing Iteration.
+Faster Risk Mitigation

 Agile Vs Waterfall

-When does Agile Project Execution Model Work?
+When is the Agile Project Execution Model Most Effective?

 Roles in SCRUM